Parent Central / FAQs

 Q: Who are the camp staff?

 Resident camp unit leaders and counselors are enthusiastic, talented, and caring individuals, who are 18 years of age or older.
-We recruit both regionally and from around the world, and carefully select staff from colleges and universities, Girl Scout referrals, and international cultural exchange organizations.
 Campers’ health and safety are our top priorities.
 We select staff based on their maturity, program skills, experience, and their ability to serve as role models.
-All staff must attend an intensive pre-camp training program, including safety, activity planning, camper care, teambuilding, and much more.
+All staff must attend an intensive pre-camp training program, including safety, activity planning, camper care, team building, and much more.
+Meet our camp directors.

 Q: Is there a camp trading post?

-A: There is a camp trading post at each resident camp (Conshatawba, Hawthorne Ridge and Skymeadow).
-The trading post will be open during check-in and check-out.
-In addition, girls will be able to visit the trading post during their camp session.
-We suggest that you put money on your campers trading post account at check-in to ensure that it is not lost during her stay.
+A: Each of our overnight camps (Camp Conshatawba, Camp Hawthorne Ridge, and Camp Skymeadow) have their own, unique trading post!
+The trading post will be open during check-out.
+In addition, Girl Scouts will visit the trading post at least once during their time at camp and items range from camp-specific merchandise to patches and camp attire.
+We suggest that you put money on your camper's trading post account at check-in to ensure that it is not lost during her stay.
 Money that is not spent during the week will be returned to the parent at check-out.
-Trading post items vary in price from a couple of dollars for a patch to about $35 for a hooded sweatshirt.
+Prices can range from about $1 to $40 depending on the item.

 We reserve the right to cancel any program or program activity when weather conditions are unsuitable– including extreme heat, thunderstorms, etc. Refunds are not given when activities are cancelled as a result of “Acts of God.”